-The Casa Cocha Museum is one of the most recent in Cusco.
-This beautiful place is remarkable for its picturesque balconies; it was the residence of Jose de Santiago Concha, remarkable aristocrat who lived during the early days of the conquest.
-One of his descendants, Pius Concha Martin, was the last Spanish governor of colonial Cusco in the nineteenth century.
-At present it belongs to and is managed by the San Antonio Abad University of Cusco and houses the archeological pieces found by Hiram Bingham in Machu Picchu, recently brought form the United Stated to Cusco during the years 2011 and 2012.
+This beautiful place is notable for its picturesque balconies, was the residence of José de Santiago de Concha, a notable aristocrat during the early days of the conquest.
+One of his descendants, Martín Pío Concha, was the last governor of Spanish Cusco in the 19th century.
+It currently belongs to the San Antonio Abad University of Cusco and houses the archaeological pieces found by Hiram Bingham in Machu Picchu, recently brought from the United States.

-The Casa Concha Museum houses 360 pieces of Machu Picchu returned by Yale University, which can be appreciated by the Cusqueñians and foreign visitors.
-They also show on pedestals and in showcases in 2 rooms of the second level the ceramic, lithic, metal pieces and bone remains that were found in the excavations made at Casa Concha and some of the Inca Museum´s assets.
+There are 360 pieces of Machu Picchu returned by Yale University, which can be appreciated by locals and tourists.
+They also show, in pedestals and showcases in two rooms on the second level, the ceramic, lithic, metallic and bone remains found in the excavations made in the Casa Concha and some of the goods of the Inca museum.